-If you have an AGREED ORDER you may submit it to the CAD-DivisionW@pbcgov.org email address for the Court's review.
-Make sure the e-mail subject line reads "Proposed Order- Case style, Case #", the Proposed Order must be in WORD format and not PDF (we cannot process PDF's for e-service and e-filing).
+If you have an AGREED ORDER you may submit it to the CAD-DivisionW@pbcgov.org e-mail address for the Court's review.
+Make sure the e-mail subject line reads "Proposed Order- Case style, Case #" and that you have copied opposing counsel with the e-mail.
+The Proposed Order must be in WORD format and not PDF (we cannot process PDF's for e-service and e-filing).
 Also provide any pertinent attachments such as the Motion relating to the proposed order, etc. If the Proposed Order is NOT AGREED TO, you must have a hearing on the matter.

 Requests for Emergency Hearings/Emergency Motions are decided by the Court.
 The movant must file their Emergency Motion with the Clerk.
 The Clerk will then distribute the Emergency Motion to the Judge and the Judge will review the Motion and decide if an emergency hearing is warranted.
 If the Court deems the matter an emergency, the JA will contact the parties advising them of the Court's decision.
 When filing an Emergency Motion make sure the opposing side is also in receipt of the motion with any attachments.

 Attorney shall file the original pleading with the Clerk and send a copy to the Court.
 Upon receipt, the Court will review the motion and shall either deny or grant the motion or set the motion for a hearing.
 This type of motion is never to be set for hearing by the parties unless directly requested by the Judge.